Saumya6785/sql-data-warehouse/README.md

 ├── LICENSE # License information
 ├── .gitignore # Git ignored files and folders
 └── requirements.txt # Project dependencies and requirements

+## 🙏 Acknowledgements & Credits

+- Data architecture and ETL design concepts were inspired by **Datawithbaraa**.
+- Draw.io diagrams were adapted and customized from reference visuals created by **him as well**.
+- This project is an **original implementation**, with modifications, restructuring, and enhancements made for learning and portfolio demonstration purposes.